ActivitySim/activitysim/docs/dev-guide/components/transit_pass_ownership.md

 :py:func:`~activitysim.abm.models.transit_pass_ownership` function.
 This
 function is registered as an Inject step in the example Pipeline.

+This model generates only True or False outcomes, and is structured as a binary logit model.

 ## Structure

 - *Configuration File*: `transit_pass_ownership.yaml`